sujith-eag/personal-site/content/docs/os/c02_system_structure/2_4_types_system_calls.md

 | Process Termination         | ExitProcess()                | exit()      |
 | Process Waiting             | WaitingForSingleObject()     | wait()      |

+{{< callout note >}}
-> In an interactive system, if a program terminates abnormally, the OS usually handles the termination and outputs an error message.
+In an interactive system, if a program terminates abnormally, the OS usually handles the termination and outputs an error message.
 In GUI systems, a pop-up may alert the user.
 In batch systems, the job may be terminated and the next job executed.
+{{< /callout >}}

 ---